-One of the area's most important highways, Highway 29, sits right in the middle of American Canyon.
-Many large trucks often make use of this highway because it connects the central agricultural area of Napa Valley to the eastern part of the Bay Area.
-Furthermore, many people commute from American Canyon to other cities for work, and big rigs are a common sight on local roads.
+One of the area's most important highways, Highway 29, sits in the middle of American Canyon.
+Many large trucks often use this highway because it connects the central agricultural area of Napa Valley to the eastern part of the Bay Area.
+Furthermore, many people commute from American Canyon to other cities for work, and big rigs are standard on local roads.
 While these gigantic vehicles are an essential part of California's economy, they also present a serious risk to drivers.
 Because of their size, accidents involving large trucks involve much more force than normal vehicle accidents.

 If you or a family member has suffered severe injuries in an accident involving a large commercial truck in American Canyon, call our experienced injury lawyers today at (707) 564-1900 for a free consultation.

 Crashes involving big rigs can easily cause severe or even fatal injuries.
 The National Highway Traffic Safety Administration has conducted research that shows how serious these injuries can be.
-According to their data, an average of nearly 300 people dies in California trucking accidents every year.Trucking Accidents and Litigation
+Their data shows nearly 300 people die in California trucking accidents every year.Trucking Accidents and Litigation

-Commercial trucks are usually owned by companies that own and operate a large number of vehicles.
+Commercial trucks are usually owned by companies that own and operate many vehicles.
 These companies are well aware of the risks posed by such massive cars and are almost always ready to begin protecting themselves from liability when an accident occurs.
-Companies will typically send out quick response teams to accident sites to conduct their own investigations.
-These teams interview witnesses and try to build a case to protect the company from paying for damages.
+Companies will typically send quick response teams to accident sites to conduct their investigations.
+These teams interview witnesses and build a case to protect the company from paying for damages.

 Because of this, it is essential to have a lawyer who has plenty of experience dealing with trucking accident cases.
-Having an extensive understanding of all aspects of trucking litigation is critical when trying to claim payments for hospital bills, lost income, and other losses related to a crash.Regulatory Agencies
+An extensive understanding of all aspects of trucking litigation is critical when claiming payments for hospital bills, lost income, and other losses related to a crash.Regulatory Agencies

 One of the reasons that trucking accident cases are unique is because of state and federal regulations.
 There are specific regulations that the trucking industry and drivers need to follow.
-The primary agency that deals with trucks crossing over state lines are the Federal Motor Carrier Safety Administration.
-The agency that oversees trucks within the state is the California Department of Transportation.
-These agencies enforce regulations for truckers, such as minimum rest periods and vehicle maintenance to keep our highways safe.
+The primary agency that deals with trucks crossing over state lines is the Federal Motor Carrier Safety Administration.
+The state's agency that oversees trucks is the California Department of Transportation.
+These agencies enforce regulations for truckers, such as minimum rest periods and vehicle maintenance, to keep our highways safe.

-Knowing what specific regulations exist for truckers and their companies on both state and federal levels is a key part of negotiating successfully in a trucking accident case.
-If the case goes to trial, having a deep understanding of these statutes is vital.Common Negligent Behavior of Commercial Truck Drivers
+Knowing what specific regulations exist for truckers and their companies on both state and federal levels is vital to successfully negotiating a trucking accident case.
+A deep understanding of these statutes is vital if the case goes to trial.Expected Negligent Behavior of Commercial Truck Drivers

 - Speeding to make sure that loads are quickly delivered